-- 9.3 If the Agreement is terminated for a reason other than material breach by you, you will be entitled to a portion of the Commitment Bonus, calculated on the basis of the proportion of the supply period completed before the termination (subject to any other conditions under the Agreement to which the Commitment Bonus is subject). - 9.4 Subject to sub-clause 9.2, termination or expiry of this Agreement is without prejudice to any rights or liabilities of the parties accrued as at the date of termination or expiry, as the case may be.
+- you have not signed and returned to us a copy of this Agreement, you have not made a supply to us within 30 days of receipt of this Agreement and we have provided at least thirty days' prior notice of intended termination. - in the event of a downward Opening Price adjustment during that year by Burra, on 30 days' written notice from you; or - you completely cease commercial dairy farming. - 9.2 In the event that this Agreement is terminated by us under clause 9.1 (because you have committed a material breach of the Agreement), any entitlement to a price increase accrued in part or in whole and not yet paid shall be forfeited and we will have no liability to pay same. - 9.3 Subject to sub-clause 9.2, termination or expiry of this Agreement is without prejudice to any rights or liabilities of the parties accrued as at the date of termination or expiry, as the case may be.
 In particular, you will remain liable for any amounts due to us arising from adjustments, overpayments, or unpaid Charges in respect of the Year in which this Agreement was terminated.
-To avoid doubt, if a milk supply agreement is terminated (including during a Cooling-off period, or in response to a Step Down) the Agreement continues to apply to Milk supplied under the Agreement before the termination takes effect. - 9.5 A notice of unilateral termination of the Agreement must be in writing and specify: - (i) the reason for the termination; and - (ii) the day the termination takes effect.
+To avoid doubt, if a milk supply agreement is terminated (including during a Cooling-off period, or in response to a Step Down) the Agreement continues to apply to Milk supplied under the Agreement before the termination takes effect. - 9.4 A notice of unilateral termination of the Agreement must be in writing and specify: - (i) the reason for the termination; and - (ii) the day the termination takes effect.